ClusterHQ/flocker/docs/experimental/zfs-on-coreos.rst

 Get a CoreOS cluster
 ====================

-If you have not already, procure_ two or more CoreOS machines.
+If you have not already, procure_ one or more CoreOS machines.

 For this tutorial, we are using CoreOS on Vagrant_ on OSX::